-- 1. Do the "Power-Off Procedure" on page 3-4. - 2.
+- 1. If your system has a power distribution unit, do the "Power-Off Procedure with a Power Distribution Unit" on page 3-7.
+If your system has a power distribution bus, do the "Power-Off Procedure with a Power Distribution Bus" on page 3-3. - 2.
 Remove the front bezel from the CPU-media enclosure.
-Refer to the "Front Bezel and Front Access Plate" removal procedure on page 3-13 for information about removing the bezel. - 3.
+Refer to the "Front Bezel and Front Access Plate" removal procedure on page 3-15 for information about removing the bezel. - 3.
 Remove the two mounting screws located on the front of the media carrier. - 4.
 Grasp the media carrier handle, and then pull the carrier toward you until the connectors at the rear of the devices disengage from the docking assembly. - 5.
 Pull the media carrier toward you until the restraint tabs in the rear of the carrier contact the front of the CPU-media enclosure. - 6.
 While sliding the media carrier toward you, rotate the front of the carrier upward until the restraint tabs clear the CPU-media enclosure, and then place the media carrier on a stable surface.